NVIDIA/spark-rapids-ml/README.md

     export RAFT_PATH=PATH_TO_YOUR_RAFT_FOLDER
     ```
 ### Build target jar
+Spark-rapids-ml uses [spark-rapids](https://github.com/NVIDIA/spark-rapids) plugin as a dependency.
+To build the _SNAPSHOT_ jar, user need to build and install the denpendency jar _rapids-4-spark_ first
+because there's no snapshot jar for spark-rapids plugin in public maven repositories.
+See [build instructions](https://github.com/NVIDIA/spark-rapids/blob/branch-22.06/CONTRIBUTING.md#building-a-distribution-for-multiple-versions-of-spark) to get the dependency jar installed.

-User can build it directly in the _project root path_ with:
+Make sure the _rapids-4-spark_ is installed in your local maven Then User can build it directly in
+the _project root path_ with:
 ```
 mvn clean package
 ```
 Then `rapids-4-spark-ml_2.12-22.06.0-SNAPSHOT.jar` will be generated under `target` folder.

+Users can also use the _release_ version spark-rapids plugin as the dependency if it's already been
+release in public maven repositories, see [rapids-4-spark maven repository](https://mvnrepository.com/artifact/com.nvidia/rapids-4-spark)
+for release versions.
+In this case, users doesn't need to manually build and install spark-rapids
+plugin jar by themselves.
+Remember to replace the [dependency](https://github.com/NVIDIA/spark-rapids-ml/blob/branch-22.06/pom.xml#L93-L97)
+in pom file.

 _Note_: This module contains both native and Java/Scala code.
 The native library build instructions
 has been added to the pom.xml file so that maven build command will help build native library all